VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/debugging.md

-# Debugging VC Code without Source Code
+# Debug VC Code without Source Code

 Debugging VC source code is sometimes necessary, since the preferred mode of operation is to work with VC as precompiled binary components when the source is not available.